open-source-lab-DFKI/bikerider/README.md

 ## Project Structure
 * you can look to the following webpage of Ionic project structure to understand what is the role of each component ==> https://ionicframework.com/docs/v3/intro/tutorial/project-structure/
-* so far the only added page is home folder, this page contains the developed leaflet- map and show the current position, geolocation and make a Restapi call using get request of all users positions from the following Endpoint `http://lnv-3246.sb.dfki.de:3001/bikerider/v1/users`.
+* so far the only added page is home folder, this page contains the developed leaflet- map and show the current position, geolocation and make a Restapi-call using get request of all users positions from the following Endpoint `http://lnv-3246.sb.dfki.de:3001/bikerider/v1/users`.
 * the RestApi call is located in this folder /rest-api/rest-api.ts
 * to add a new ionic-page to the project, you can use the folowing command `ionic generate page`